The Drowsy Driver Problem

 As this description of an FMRS indicates, it’s not just the systems a company or organization might put in place that will solve the drowsy driver problem.
 The key is use of these systems in combination with individual driver approaches.

 Driver Habit & Lifestyle

 Experts warn that any solution or system a workplace implements only helps during work hours.
 This is where driver habits and lifestyle come into.
 Normal driver fatigue, according to researchers, comes from a combination of three areas:

-- Physical factors such as temperature and vibration.
+- Physical factors like temperature and vibration.

-- Eat a well-balanced diet.
+- Eating a well-balanced diet.

-- Establish a comfortable sleeping environment.
+- Establishing a comfortable sleeping environment.

 The Complete Picture